keithalewis/math/opm.md

 if that information is available.

 To be even more realistic, the domain of the price function should be restricted.
-It is not possible to by more shares of an instrument than have been issued and sometimes it is expensive, or not possible, to short an instrument.
+It is not possible to buy more shares of an instrument than have been issued and there are furthur restrictions when shorting an instrument.

 ## References